mar-ramg/Easy-README-Generator/SAMPLEREADME.md

   Quickly and easily create a README file

   ## Installation:
-  through github
+  install it by running npm init in the terminal

   ## Usage:
-  given a command-line application...
+  given a command-line application ...

   ## License:
   undefined